-The Financial Plan accounts for small annual cash deficit, which will draw down on the cumulative cash surplus carried forward from 2021/22 of \$5.3 million.
+The Financial Plan accounts for small annual cash deficit, which will draw down on the cumulative cash surplus carried forward from 2021/22 of \$2.5 million.
+Some ongoing budget increases post draft budget reflected in the annual cash result.